 The positioner enabled the employees to work longer hours comfortably.
 The typical workday was extended by two to three hours because the welders weren’t as tired and sore from climbing up and down ladders and using floor creepers to weld under the weldment.
 As a bonus, the first time Chesapeake Yachts used the positioner on a weldment, it saved 3,000 labor hours.

 2. How Do Positioners Increase Throughput?

 Less Time Wasted.
-Not only do positioners keep welders safe while performing welds manually or with integrated assistance, the good news is that they do so without slowing production rates or increasing costs.
+Not only do positioners keep welders safe while performing welds manually or with integrated assistance, but they do so without slowing production rates or increasing costs.
 In fact, positioners increase productivity because they remove wasted time.

 Maximum Arc Time.
 A lot of arc time is lost when welders have to stand around waiting for cranes or while rigging a fixture to move it.
 In addition, cranes and rigging require several people to help rotate a large part.
 It may need to be moved several times before it is in the proper orientation.
 Using a positioner allows the operator to safely speed up the handling portion of rotating a part and orient that part for the best weld access.
 This saves labor hours and increases the welder’s arc time.